-- confirm that to the best of the directors' knowledge, information and belief (having made all reasonable enquiry) the counterparty and the ultimate beneficial owner of the counterparty are third parties independent of the issuer and its connected persons. - A Circular for a Major Transaction to be approved by written shareholders' approval must be sent to shareholders within 15 business days after publication of the announcement (Rule 14.41(a)) - Circulars for Major Transactions to be approved at general meeting, VSAs and VSDs must be sent to shareholders at the same time as or before the issuer gives notice of the general meeting (Rules 14.41(b) and 14.51)
+- Required for Major Transactions, VSDs, VSAs and RTOs and must: - provide clear, concise and adequate explanation of subject matter; - contain all information necessary to allow shareholders to make an informed decision; - contain a recommendation from directors as to the voting action shareholders should take and stating whether, in the opinion of the directors, the transaction is fair and reasonable and in the interests of shareholders as a whole: - state that any shareholder with a material interest in the transaction should abstain from voting; - confirm that to the best of the directors' knowledge, information and belief (having made all reasonable enquiry) the counterparty and the ultimate beneficial owner of the counterparty are third parties independent of the issuer and its connected persons. - A Circular for a Major Transaction to be approved by written shareholders' approval must be sent to shareholders within 15 business days after publication of the announcement (GEM Rule 19.41(a)) - Circulars for Major Transactions to be approved at general meeting, VSAs and VSDs must be sent to shareholders at the same time as or before the issuer gives notice of the general meeting (GEM Rules 19.41(b) and 19.51)

-Notifiable Transactions (Cont'd) Requirement for Circular to Shareholders (Cont'd)
+NOTIFIABLE TRANSACTIONS (Cont'd) Requirements for Circular to Shareholders (Cont'd)

-The issuer must send to shareholders any revised or supplementary circular and/or provide any material information that has come to the directors' attention after the issue of the circular (by way of announcement) not less than 10 business days before the date of the general meeting (Rules 14.42 and 14.52).
+The issuer must send to shareholders any revised or supplementary circular and/or provide any material information that has come to the directors' attention after the issue of the circular (by way of announcement) not less than 10 business days before the date of the general meeting (GEM Rules 19.42 and 19.52).

-- Additional Requirements for Circulars for Major Transactions involving an acquisition of any business or company(ies) - an accountants' report on the business or company(ies) being acquired (although HKEx may relax this requirement if the company will not become a subsidiary of the issuer) - a pro forma statement of the assets and liabilities of the listed issuer's group combined with those of the business or company(ies) being acquired on the same accounting basis (Rule 14.67(6)(a)) - a management discussion and analysis of the results of the business or company(ies) being acquired (Rule 14.67(7))
+- Additional Requirements for Circulars for Major Transactions involving an acquisition of any business or company(ies) - an accountants' report on the business or company(ies) being acquired (although HKEx may relax this requirement if the company will not become a subsidiary of the issuer) - a pro forma statement of the assets and liabilities of the listed issuer's group combined with those of the business or company(ies) being acquired on the same accounting basis (GEM Rule 19.67(6)) - a management discussion and analysis of the results of the business or company(ies) being acquired (GEM Rule 19.67(7)) - Additional Requirements for Circulars for Major Transactions involving an acquisition of any revenue generating assets (other than a business or company) - a profit and loss statement and valuation for the 3 preceding financial years (or less if the asset has been held by the vendor for a shorter period) on the identifiable net income stream and valuation in relation to such assets, reviewed by the auditors or reporting accountants - a pro forma statement of the assets and liabilities of the listed issuer's group combined with the assets being acquired on the same accounting basis (GEM Rule 19.67(6)(b)) - a management discussion and analysis of the results of the business or company(ies) being acquired (GEM Rule 19.67(7))

-Notifiable Transactions (Cont'd) Requirement for Circular to Shareholders (Cont'd)
+NOTIFIABLE TRANSACTIONS (Cont'd) Requirements for Circular to Shareholders (Cont'd)